-If you have a sticky spill and mess inside of your refrigerator or freezer, try mixing one tablespoon of borax with one-quart of warm water.
+If you have a sticky spill and mess inside your refrigerator or freezer, try mixing one tablespoon of borax with one quart of warm water.
 It’s a simple, yet effective, solution that works great, plus it even helps to deodorize your fridge as well as get the messes up.

 15. Make an All-Purpose Cleaning Spray

 To make a cleaning spray, mix two tablespoons of borax, two tablespoons of white vinegar, a squirt or two of liquid dish soap, and two cups of hot water into a spray bottle.
 It’s a great cleaning spray for messes throughout the day.

 16. Clean Your Kitchen and Bathroom